-Our Label Services team works alongside over 250 respected imprints across house, techno, garage and ambient.
+Our Label Services team works alongside a broad range of respected imprints across house, techno, garage and ambient.

 MN2S are partnered with a spectrum of record labels, from the established to the emergent.
 We provide essential services that help our labels flourish globally: on top of invaluable industry expertise, we assist labels with distribution, rights management, promotion, social media, licensing and design, enabling them to increase revenue while fully realising their creative vision.